 Other ideas like an “interview post” where you are basically just asking questions of an expert in your niche and an “infographic post” where you feature an awesome visual are fantastic ways to create excellent content without doing too much laborious writing.

-Look, if you are hoping to build a niche site from scratch and watch it grow into a money-making asset it’s going to take some time.
+Look, if you are looking to become a niche website builder from scratch and watch it grow into a money-making asset it’s going to take some time.

 To stick with the growing analogy, you’ll be doing a whole bunch of sewing before you do ANY real reaping.